The Four Noble Truths

 The Three Kinds of SufferingDukkha

-Understand Dukkha through these categories:
+Understand Dukkha via categories:

 1. The suffering of painDukkha-dukkhatā